- SCIg is a preparation of human immunoglobulin for subcutaneous use (an injection in which the needle is inserted just under the skin).

 National blood arrangements subsidised SCIg products

 |Imported SCIg products||Hizentra® 20%||CSL Behring|

 |Domestic SCIg product||Evogam® 16%||CSL Behring|

-More information on SCIg can be found at the National Blood Authority and Australian Red Cross Lifeblood websites (See references 1 and 2).
+More information on SCIg can be found at the National Blood Authority and Australian Red Cross Lifeblood websites, (see References on this page).